MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/themes/remote.md

+---
+description: How to use a non-standard remote theme in a Jekyll site on GH Pages
+---
 # Remote
-> How to use a non-standard remote theme in a Jekyll site on GH Pages

 ## About the Remote Theme plugin